 CK and CK-MB were once the primary tests ordered to detect and monitor heart attacks, but they have now been largely replaced by the troponin test, which is more specific for damage to the heart.
-If a troponin test is not available, then the CK-MB test is still considered an acceptable substitute.

-CK-MB is usually ordered along with or following an elevated total CK when a person has chest pain and a doctor wants to determine whether the pain is due to a heart attack.
+CK-MB is usually ordered along with or following an elevated total CK when a person has chest pain and a healthcare practitioner wants to determine whether the pain is due to a heart attack.
 It is typically ordered for this purpose when the more specific troponin test is not available.
 A CK-MB may also be ordered when a person has a high CK to determine whether the muscle damage detected is to the heart or other muscles.